kurt-krueckeberg/bstree_shared_ptr/README.rst

 shared_ptr Implementation of Binary Search Tree
 -----------------------------------------------

+This code is based on the article at https://thesai.org/Downloads/Volume6No3/Paper_9-Implementation_of_Binary_Search_Trees_Via_Smart_Pointers.pdf
+In particular its remove() method.
+See this post for comments relevant to the remove() implementation: https://stackoverflow.com/questions/45651401/using-smart-pointers-for-c-binary-search-tree

 Some recursive binary search tree algorithms cannot easily be implemented when the nest Node class uses ``unique_ptr`` for ``left`` and ``right``:

 .. code-block:: cpp